Uncategorized

 Tales from the Rural Patrol

 (Editor’s note: Factual information for ‘Tales’ is provided by the Josephine County Sheriff’s Office.
 All persons listed are innocent until proven guilty in a court of law.
 Charges can be amended or dismissed.)
-June 15*At W. Park ST. and Redwood Hwy., Heather Watson, 48, was warned for not carrying auto[Read More…]
+Nov.
+9*After multiple warnings, Adrian Alanis was cited for driving while suspended.*Michelle Richardson was picked up on[Read More…]

 Good Shepherd Lutheran